usernamedinesh/laravel-todo/README.md

 * handle request from user and display view and handle database
 * we can create controler using cli
 > php artisan make:controller UserController

+* getUser => is a function iside the UserController Route::get('user',[UserController::class, 'getUser'] ); // we can call controler like this

+# View
+> php artisan make:view user